Yellow River: In culture

 Sometimes the Yellow River is poetically called the "Muddy Flow" (浊流 (濁流, Zhuó Liú)).
 The Chinese idiom "when the Yellow River flows clear" is used to refer to an event that will never happen and is similar to the English expression "when pigs fly".

 "The Yellow River running clear" was reported as a good omen during the reign of the Yongle Emperor, along with the appearance of such auspicious legendary beasts as qilin (an African giraffe brought to China by a Bengal embassy aboard Zheng He's ships in 1414) and zouyu (not positively identified) and other strange natural phenomena.

+Tourism

+The Yellow River has several major tourist attractions such as the Kanbula UNESCO Global Geopark in Qinghai, the Bingling Grottoes at Liujiaxia Dam and the Yellow River Stone Forest in Gansu, and the Hukou Waterfall in Shanxi.